jr-marquez/Workshop_Confluent/labs/02_SR_lab.md

 <schema.registry.apikey>{{ SR_API_KEY }}</schema.registry.apikey>
 <schema.registry.apisecret>{{ SR_API_SECRET }}</schema.registry.apisecret>
 ```
+> you can edit the file with the i letter , once done (in order) : ESC --> : --> wq!

 You can obtain the schema registry url by navigating to the Environment and viewing the details on the right hand side of the screen:
     <img src="img/urlgov.png" width="200" height="350">